-- 1. Threatens or commits an act of violence upon a BOCES employee or attempts to do so. - 2.
-Threatens or commits, while on school property or at a BOCES function, an act of violence upon another student or any other person lawfully on BOCES property or at the BOCES function or attempts to do so. - 3.
-Possesses, while on BOCES property or at a BOCES function, a weapon. - 4.
-Displays, while on BOCES property or at a BOCES function, what appears to be a weapon. - 5.
-Threatens, while on BOCES property or at a BOCES function, to use a weapon. - Knowingly and intentionally damages or destroys the personal property of any BOCES employee or any person lawfully on BOCES property or at a BOCES function. - 7.
+- 1. Commits an act of violence upon a BOCES employee or attempts to do so. - 2.
+Commits, while on school property or at a BOCES function, an act of violence upon another student or any other person lawfully on BOCES property or at the BOCES. - 3.
+Possesses, while on BOCES property or at a BOCES function, a weapon as defined herein. - 4.
+Displays, while on BOCES property or at a BOCES function, what appears to be a weapon as defined herein. - 5.
+Threatens, while on BOCES property or at a BOCES function, to use any instrument that appears capable of causing physical injury or death. - 6.
+Knowingly and intentionally damages or destroys the personal property of any BOCES employee or any person lawfully on BOCES property or at a BOCES function. - 7.
 Knowingly and intentionally damages or destroys BOCES property.